kyriog/rights-alert/README.md

 What's new?
 -----------

- + The score of each applications is displayed in the list
+ + An "about" popup has been added
- + The user is able to choose if he want to sort applications by name or by score
+ + The user is now able to change values used to calculate dangerous applications
- + The user can hide system applications
- + French translation has been added
+ + A little annotation has been added to prevent an error with the new Android SDK
- + Applications icons are now limited to 40 for width to fix a display bug

 In the next release…
 --------------------

- + An about popup will be added
- + The user will be able to customize the score calculation algorithm
+ + The nomenclature of dev and release version code and name will be modified
+ + Settings subtitles will display the actual state of the setting
+ + Default configurations will be added

 Links
 -----